James Saumarez, 1st Baron de Saumarez: Battle of Cape St Vincent

 After being promoted in 1795, Saumarez was appointed to the 74-gun HMS Orion in the Channel fleet, where he took part in the defeat of the French fleet at the Battle of Groix off Lorient on 22 June.
 Orion was one of the ships sent to reinforce Sir John Jervis in February 1797, when Saumarez distinguished himself in the Battle of Cape St. Vincent.
 During the early stages he helped repel a sustained attack on the British line and covered the retreat of HMS Colossus when she was forced to retire from the action.
 Colossus had sustained serious damage, her sails being virtually shot away and it looked as though she would be raked by Spanish warships, until Orion intervened.
 Later, when the engagement had turned to a general melee, Saumarez forced the Salvador del Mundo to surrender before attacking the Santissima Trinidad with the help of HMS Excellent.
 Saumarez was certain he had forced her surrender too when the arrival of the remainder of the Spanish fleet forced Jervis to break off the engagement.

-Blockade of Cadiz and the Battle of the Nile
+Blockade of Cádiz and the Battle of the Nile

-Saumarez remained with Jervis's fleet and was present at the blockade of Cadiz from February 1797 to April 1798.
+Saumarez remained with Jervis's fleet and was present at the blockade of Cádiz from February 1797 to April 1798.
 In May 1798, the Orion joined the squadron under Nelson's command that was sent into the Mediterranean to seek and destroy the French.
 Saumarez was Nelson's second in command at the Battle of the Nile where he distinguished himself once more, forcing the surrender of the Peuple Souverain and the 80-gun Franklin.